 He mentions that passion and dedication for his job, along with spending quality time with family have been the pillars helping him navigate the demands of this profession.
-Additionally, he engages regularly in hobbies such as listening to music and keeping abreast of current affairs both national and global.
+Additionally, he engages regularly in hobbies such as listening to music and keeping abreast of the current happenings in the world.

 Mr. Shantanu leaves us with some words of wisdom for the upcoming professionals, “Take life as it comes to you.
 If you plan too much, you will end up nowhere.
-Keep upskilling and adopting new competencies, else you will get obsolete soon.”
-Networking and being attuned to human needs and sentiments often help at the job.
-He adds that “Keep it simple – break down complex problems into simple statements and that is the way to succeed.”
+Keep upskilling and adopting new competencies, otherwise you will get obsolete.”
+Networking and being attuned to human needs and sentiments often helps at the job.
+He adds that “Keep it simple – break down complex problems into simple statements and that is the way to go.”